Chip in $25 today to help send Jason to Harrisburg

 Jason firmly believes that your State Representative should be a strong fighter for you both in Harrisburg and at home.
 Providing the highest quality of constituent services is among Jason's top priorities.

-Jason has experience working within and alongside government agencies, and his staff would work with compassion and determination to support solutions that work for you.
+Jason has experience working within and alongside government agencies, and his staff would be of service to you with compassion and determination to support solutions that work for you.

 As referrals are involved, Jason and their team would work to follow up with you to ensure your concerns were addressed, and if not, work with you to get the job done.